samadhicsec/threatware-docs/docs/source/create/components.md

 Practically speaking, if there is any kind of design documentation for a system then the various systems defined in that make an ideal starting point for a list of Components.

+## Components Diagram

+This should contain a diagram showing all, or at least the major components of the system being threat modelled.
+Use an existing diagram if you have one, even if it is is not perfect or completely up to date (the [](./components.md#components-details-table)) will be the accurate record of what the system comprises of).
+If you have to create a new diagram, keep it simple to begin with, just trying to capture the major components.

+What is important for this diagram is that it shows which components connect to which other components.
+The actual data being sent is less important, so this diagram does not need to be a Data Flow Diagram (DFD).  it's purpose is to visually display connectivity.
+It can be helpful to group components by where they are deployed, but this is not required.
+Some teams like to colour code which components are in and out of scope.

 ## Components Details Table

 The Components Details Table must have a row per Component (and only one Component per row), and it contains the following columns: